Wizards, Witches and Beings: M

 Magnus = Latin for "great."

-According to an early list of Harry's classmates that Rowling displayed during an interview (HPM), Morag's name may originally have been Isabel MacDougal.
-If so (and this document can't really be considered canon), she is a Ravenclaw student from a pure-blood family (HPM).
+According to an early list of Harry's classmates that Rowling displayed during an interview (HPM) and later discussed on Pottermore, Morag's name was originally listed as Katrina MacDougal, then Katrina was changed to Isobel.
+According to this "semi-canon" document, she is a Ravenclaw student from a pure-blood family (HPM).

 (b. circa 1980)